 - Hold a cup of warm to hot water against your nipple or have a hot shower – the heat will help the milk to start flowing

-- You can also get special heat packs that I have here.
+- You can also get special heat packs that I have which I’ll picture below:

 Breastfeeding is not just food for your baby, it’s also comfort, warmth and security.
 There’s no place your baby would rather be than in your arms, after coming out of that safe haven that was your belly for nine months.

 It’s really no wonder then that she will look for you when she is upset, teething or needs some extra cuddles.

 Babies also drink more milk to increase mom’s supply when they are growing so that she can catch up.
 Problem is that when you already have a decent supply, this can make you feel as if your breasts may explode!
 Trust me, I’ve been there.

 Some babies when teething may not want to eat at all as it causes a sore sensation in their mouth when they suckle.
 Some babies may want to nurse non-stop – each can leave your breasts feeling engorged.